Puqiyuan/apue/README.md

 because of learning arrangement.
 Because I start the project when I studied chapter2, so there is no directory for chapter1.

+For convenient to cooperation, I will illustrate some things about book and programs organizations.

+Firstly, my APUE book is the third edition, PDF file.
+You can Google it by apue book pdf, easy to get, note that it's the third edition, PDF file.
+And I open the book by zathura tool on Debian, so the actually page number in paper book is different from that zathura give to me, but the example programs in book ,not exercises programs written and test by me are named by page number, see README file in chapter2 folder.
+The page number for naming example program in book is from zathura tool, not the actually page on that paper book.
+If you don't use zathura or don't use Debian, does not matter, the first line of every example program in chapter folder is the actually page number in the paper book.
+By using page number for example programs naming, I am every convenience for reading and working on this project, because I don't need to memorize what chapter or what section or what small section I am reading for naming one example program, just page number, easy to use.
+If you want to test these number while reference APUE book, please careful this convention.